Netosss/Ros-Course-Assigments/README.md

 Exercise 3:
 Managed for a multi-robot environment, when it too is divided into two tasks.
 The first is to cover space effectively by a number of robots with a time limit, and the second is to clean a fully-mapped environment with an adversary agent.

-The explanation for the solution to the exercises can be seen in the attached presentations.
+The explanation for the solutions to the exercises can be seen in the attached presentations (pdf files).